Gromov-Witten and Welschinger invariants of del Pezzo varieties: The sign problems

-On the other hand, recall that the holomorphic normal line bundle $\mathcal{N}'_f$ is of the same degree as the one, whose real part is $L$, and also is a subbundle of the holomorphic normal plane bundle $\mathcal{N}_f$.
-The map $\epsilon$ (Definition \ref{def-epsilon.function}) allows us to compare the isotopy class of two real line subbundles $\R \mathcal{N}_f'$ and $L$ in $\R \mathcal{N}_f$.
-Hence, the difference of sign by $(-1)^{\epsilon(D)}$ in Equation (\ref{eq-Prop-RelationW2W3}) is deduced.
+On the one hand, recall, moreover, that the holomorphic normal line bundle $\mathcal{N}'_f$ has the same degree as the bundle whose real part is $L$, and that $\mathcal{N}'_f$ is a subbundle of the holomorphic normal plane bundle $\mathcal{N}_f$.
+The map $\epsilon$ (see Definition~\ref{def-epsilon.function}) allows us to compare the isotopy class of two real line subbundles $\R \mathcal{N}_f'$ and~$L$ in $\R \mathcal{N}_f$.
+As a consequence, the sign difference of $(-1)^{\epsilon(D)}$ in Equation (\ref{eq-Prop-RelationW2W3}) is deduced.